bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 We walked around the campus, then hiked the woods in the back.
 What can I say – it's _absolutely stunning_.
-I envy all the people studying there, among birds chirping, squirrels running on sidewalks and climbing trees, and pacific wind blowing.
+I envy all the people studying there, among birds chirping, squirrels running on sidewalks and climbing trees, and Pacific wind blowing.

 As we returned, a thick fog began to roll in, and it was getting dark, so we